Abhi07cs08/Computational_Neuroscience_-25--26/sk_log.md

 ##### 19/11/2025
 - reinstalling venv with python 3.11 and the installing brainscore repo in root directory (by cloning, not using package). doesnt work otherwise
-- made brainscore and my notebook compatible with our repo
+- made brainscore and my notebook compatible with our repo#####

+##### 20/11/2025
+- FR EV & R2 score negative. it used to be that accuracy on initial trained data neared 100 from the ridge regression. now its at around 23%, and for unseen data after cross val it is negative. cannot make it positive. normalizing doesnt seem to help.
+23% agnostic to alpha parameter.
+5 fold stratified split. averaged model activations of 4 dim to get 2 dim and make it smaller